jonas-433/Pinnacle_100_custom_ble_sensor/README.md

 > **Hint:** Search for "TEMPLATE" in each file to see which section of code changed to add custom sensor.
 The below describes main changes to be made but does not cover all.

 In sensor_adv_format.h, followings are mainly defined
-- TEMPLATE_MANUFACTURER_SPECIFIC_COMPANY_ID: this value must be taken first 2 bytes in manufacturing data starting 0xff from your custom BLE sesnor
+- TEMPLATE_MANUFACTURER_SPECIFIC_COMPANY_ID: this value must be taken first 2 bytes in manufacture data starting 0xff from your custom BLE sesnor
 - TemplateSensorAdEvent: data structure for advert data
 - TEMPLATE_MSD_AD_FIELD_LENGTH: data length.
 You can confirm this value (LEN in the picture below) by scanning advert in nRF Connect available in Google Play or Apple Store.
 ![Advert data from nRF Connect](docs/images/nrfconnect_scan.png)
 _Advert data from nRF Connect_

-> **Note:** Little endian format is used for advert.
+> **Note:** Little endian format is used for advert data.

 In sensor_adv_format.c, add TEMPLATE_AD_HEADER for company ID that is used when filtering advert.